-- Zoos and Aquariums
+- Zoos and Aquariums Type

-- Time to Spend: 1 to 2 hours
+- 1 to 2 hours Time to Spend

 For a glimpse under the sea, head to the Seattle Aquarium, which sits along the waterfront just a few blocks west of the Seattle Art Museum.
 It may not be as impressive as other cities' aquariums, but Seattle's facility offers a wonderful introduction to northwestern sea life.
 The highlight of your visit will most likely be the "Window on Washington Waters" exhibit, which features aquatic animals native to the surrounding area.

 The Seattle Aquarium is open daily from 9:30 a.m. to 5 p.m.
 Some visitors say the admission is a little pricey, but entry to the aquarium is included if you purchase a Seattle CityPASS.
-Otherwise, expect to pay about $15 for children ages 4 to 12, and $22 for adults.
+Otherwise, expect to pay about $16.95 for children ages 4 to 12, and $24.95 for adults.
 For more information, check out the Seattle Aquarium's website.